 Our directors choose the most engaging material for young people – delightful melodies, satisfying stories, and in our theatrical programs, sometimes a little dancing or sword-fighting too!
 Our students learn directly from professional performers, recreating the actual sights and sounds that people found beautiful in the 13th through mid-18th centuries.
-We experience a taste of what everyday life was like in times when people made everything by hand and shared it in person.
-When young people imagine other ways of living, their minds grow!
+We experience a taste of what everyday life was like in times before the Industrial Revolution – back when people made everything by hand and shared it in person.

 Most of SHAK’s programs establish a “one-room-schoolhouse” atmosphere -- a mix of ages, skills, and backgrounds, in which students work together as real individuals.
 Rather than competing within a single skill plane, SHAK kids respect each other’s varied contributions.
 Our approach engages the whole person, as we combine multiple art forms and connect concrete performing skills with big ideas about history.
 Participants find an amazing group of peers who arrive eager to learn and who bring a growing sense of ownership to their work, taking pride and delight in delving into sophisticated artistic material together.